Gov. Pete Ricketts: Putting the brakes on bad bills

 I want to call your attention to these bills and share my reasons for opposing them.

-Legalizing dangerous drugs (LR 2CA and LB 474): In recent years, marijuana corporations have tried to make inroads into the Good Life.
+u Legalizing dangerous drugs (LR 2CA and LB 474): In recent years, marijuana corporations have tried to make inroads into the Good Life.

 Well-funded marijuana groups are again pressuring legislators to legalize the drug.
 LR 2CA would put full legalization of marijuana on the ballot in 2022.
 Another bill, LB 474, would partially legalize marijuana now.